-This design allows for focus on the interplay of several hypothesized variables of interest: the local focus of activism, the extent to which organisations' goals resonate with local norms, and the openness of organisations.
-Because prior to doing the fieldwork in the case study towns we did not have the nuanced information needed to judge how the women's organisations in the towns varied on their norms, activities, and openness, we gathered this information through interviews.
-This means our study is best suited to explore our hypothesis and generate suggestions for testing our findings in a more comprehensive study.
+This design allows for focus on the interplay of several hypothesised variables of interest: the local focus of activism, the extent to which organisations' goals resonate with local norms, and the openness of organisations.
+Because we did not have the nuanced information needed to judge how the women's organisations in case study towns varied on their norms, activities, and openness, we gathered this information through interviews.
+This means that our study is best suited to explore our hypothesis and generate suggestions for testing our findings in a more comprehensive study.